-We sell distiller's grains as a co-product from the production of ethanol at the Agri-Energy during any period in which the production of isobutanol is temporarily paused and our management decides, based on the then-current economic conditions for the production of ethanol, that the Agri-Energy Facility will be temporarily reverted to ethanol production, or produce both products simultaneously.
+We sell distiller's grains as a co-product from the production of ethanol at the Agri-Energy Facility during any period in which the production of isobutanol is temporarily paused and our management decides, based on the then-current economic conditions for the production of ethanol, that the Agri-Energy Facility will be temporarily reverted to ethanol production, or during periods in which we produce both isobutanol and ethanol simultaneously.
 We may also sell distiller's grains produced by other ethanol facilities that we acquire, enter into a joint venture or tolling arrangement with, or license to in the future.
-We also plan to sell the iDGsTM that will be produced as a co-product of our commercial isobutanol production.
+We also sell the iDGsTM that are produced as a co-product of our commercial isobutanol production.
 Distiller's grains and iDGsTM compete with other animal feed products, and decreases in the prices of these other products could decrease the demand for and price of distiller's grains and iDGsTM.

-Additionally, we have not yet produced commercial iDGsTM do not meet market requirements, our revenue from the sale of distiller's grains and future revenue from the sale of iDGsTM could suffer, which could have a material adverse effect on our financial condition.
+Additionally, we have produced limited quantities of commercial iDGsTM and, as such, there is a risk that our iDGsTM may not meet market requirements.
+If the price of distiller's grains and iDGsTM decreases or our iDGsTM do not meet market requirements, our revenue from the sale of distiller's grains and future revenue from the sale of iDGsTM could suffer, which could have a material adverse effect on our financial condition.